KO LANTA BEACHES AND MAIN AREAS

 Lanta Old Town

 Lanta Old Town, or Sri Raya, is a charming little seaside village on the east coast of the island.
 As the oldest village on the island and the original town centre, it is rich in history and Thai culture.
-Most of the homes are built on stilts, overlooking an incredible ocean view.
+Most of the homes are built on stilts, overlooking an incredible ocean view that has a sunrise rather than sunset view.
 It is not a tourist haven with limited accommodations, but there’s are several fabulous eateries.
-Lanta Old Town Video

 Koh Lanta is very close to several incredible, tropical islands.
 One island’s worth exploring by day trip (but doesn’t have accommodations) is lovely Koh Rok.
-For those wanting an incredible, white sand beach experience we highly recommend Koh Muk and Koh Ngai, located in Trang Province, but still a short ferry ride from Koh Lanta.
-Use our Hotel Search box on the top left hand of this page to make reservations.
+For those wanting an incredible, white sand beach experience we highly recommend Koh Muk and Koh Ngai, located in Trang Province, but still a short ferry ride or speedboat daytrip from Koh Lanta.